Bypass crossfade settings when playing a file.

 I suspect the audtool api to be the simplest.

 #2 Updated by Chris Laurie over 5 years ago

 I'm not sure how the multiple instances would work.
 If it can remember the settings on a per instance then maybe.
 How would command line scripts and audtool calls know which instance to use as target for the api request?

 An api to enable/disable a plug-in at runtime seems a simpler solution.

-#3 Updated by John Lindgren almost 2 years ago
+#3 Updated by John Lindgren over 5 years ago

 audacious -2 would start a second instance (which would store its own settings in, say,

 audtool -2 <command> would control it remotely.
 It would actually be fairly simple to implement.